 1. Use Very Cold Butter or Fat

-Many recipes call for you to work the fat into the flour until the mixture resembles cornmeal.
-That's fine, but there should still be a few larger chunks of fat within the dough to ensure optimum flakiness.
-Keeping a few bigger pieces in there will also help keep you from over-mixing the dough.
+Many recipes direct you to work the fat into the flour until the mixture resembles coarse cornmeal.
+Just be sure to retain a few larger chunks of fat in the dough to ensure optimum flakiness.
+As it heats up, the fat creates steam, causing little pockets of air that create the flaky character.
+Maintaining a few bigger pieces of fat also deters you from overworking the dough.

 3. Limit the Water

 Start off using the minimum amount of water or other liquid called for in the recipe.
 Water aids gluten development, which you want to avoid for a tender pie crust.
-Add just enough water (or other liquid) so the dough holds together when pinched between your fingers.
+Add just enough water (or other liquid) so the dough holds together when you pinch a piece between your fingers.
+The dough should look quite shaggy.

 One way to limit the water?
-Use vodka instead—it has less water by volume than water does and the alcohol bakes off.
+Use vodka instead—it contains less water by volume than actual water and the alcohol bakes off.

 4. Make a Disk